India frustrate England at Headingley

-England v India: Cheteshwar Pujara leads tourists' resistance at Headingley
+England v India: Cheteshwar Pujara & Virat Kohli repel hosts at Headingley

 Last updated on .From the section Cricket